 New hybrid fractional provider Jet It launched its program just a few years ago in 2018.
 It’s focusing on the relatively new HondaJet, with a days-based access model.
+June 2023 Editorial Update: Jet It has closed down.
+Details of the closure are in this linked article.

 CEO and co-founder Glenn Gonzales, had been working for Honda Aircraft as their Northeast Regional Sales Manager.
 He kept having the same discussion with several prospective customers, that they did not want to buy a whole HondaJet, but they would be interested if there was a fractional program to buy a share of the light jet.
 His co-founder Vishal Hiremath also worked for Honda Aircraft covering Asia Pacific, the Middle East, and Africa, so between them they really knew the market.